ahmedshaaban1/ppp/PITCHME.md

 ## Embarrassingly Parallel Programming

 + File conversion
-+ Extract, Transform, Load pipelines
++ Extract, Transform, Load (ETL) pipelines
 + Parameter Sweeps
 + Anything that can be cut up, worked on, and stitched back together.

 +++

-## Who's pitching, Who's Catching?
+## General Considerations
++ Who's pitching the work?
++ Who's catching the work?
++ What exactly is being thrown?

 ---